 An abstract space with its own identity___

-Each canvas before being cut, represents a landscape or an abstract space with its own identity.
-This space is then fragmented and cut into strips of varying widths.
-Finally, the canvas is recomposed or reassembled by combining bands from one or several different works.
+Each canvas, before being cut, represents a landscape or abstract space with its own distinct identity.
+This space is then fragmented, cut into strips of varying widths.
+Finally, the canvas is recomposed using strips drawn from one or several works.

 The painter unfolding his narrative___

-During recomposition, the strips may be arranged vertically or horizontally, either following their initial order or in a random sequence, often guided by the painter as he unfolds his narrative.
+During recomposition, the strips may be arranged vertically or horizontally - following the original order, at random, or often under the influence of the painter as he shapes his narrative.